ibm-cloud-docs/solution-tutorials/coligo.hidden.md

 ## Create a IBM Coligo project
 {: #create_coligo_project}

-In this section, you will first need to create a Coligo project.
+In this section, you will create a Coligo project.
 A project is a grouping of applications and jobs that are typically meant to go together as part of some overall workload similar to a folder on your computer.

 1. Navigate to [IBM Coligo Overview](https://{DomainName}/knative/overview) page
 2. Click on **Create project**.